1-866-777-1360M-F 6am - 4:30pm PST

 The PDCA cycle is a method for making changes to work processes and improving standards.
 The letters PDCA stand for Plan, Do, Check, and Act.
 The PDCA cycle is employed by people at many levels of an organization.
 Leaders use it to improve and check in on standard work procedures, teams can use it during a kaizen event to make changes, and managers might use it after a gemba walk to try out improvement suggestions.

 During the 4 phases of the PDCA cycle, people do the following:

 The PDCA cycle is continuous.
 This means once it's completed, people can begin looking for further solutions to implement in the future.
-This tool is an important part of kaizen, as it provides a framework for carrying out continuous improvement.
+This tool is an important part of kaizen (continuous improvement), as it provides a framework for carrying out ongoing changes.